apify/apify-docs/docs/storage/key_value_store.md

 The `Apify.getInput()`method is not only a shortcut to `Apify.getValue('INPUT')`- it is also compatible with `Apify.metamorph()` [[docs](https://docs.apify.com/actors/source-code#metamorph)].
 This is because a metamorphed actor run's input is stored in the **INPUT-METAMORPH-1** key instead of **INPUT**, which hosts the original input.

-For more information on managing your key-value stores with the Apify SDK, see the SDK [documentation](https://sdk.apify.com/docs/guides/data-storage#key-value-store) and the `KeyValueStore` class's [API reference](https://sdk.apify.com/docs/api/key-value-store#keyvaluestoregetvaluekey).
+[See the SDK documentation](https://sdk.apify.com/docs/guides/data-storage#key-value-store) and the `KeyValueStore` class's [API reference](https://sdk.apify.com/docs/api/key-value-store#keyvaluestoregetvaluekey) for more information on managing your key-value stores with the Apify SDK.

 ### JavaScript API client